ngmeijer/ngmeijer/README.md

-<h1>Currently looking for a junior developer role in the field of Software or Game Development!</h1>

 ### Hi there 👀

 My name is Nils Meijer.
 This is probably the first time you've heard of me so I will introduce myself here.